 The tables above can be used to determine the approximate voltage drop at peak currents per phase.
 The installed length is the running distance from the source panel to the EV NET COMPACT (the table takes into account resistance in both legs of the circuit).

-For single-phase chargers, the following table can be used to determine the maximum power an existing circuit can provide, if there is no provision for a new installation:
+The following table can be used to determine the maximum power an existing circuit can provide, if there is no provision for a new installation: